| briandeer.com | LIAR FOR HIRE

 By chance, I've never met or spoken with Reid.
 But, for Walker, we're in it together.
 He deploys a disgusting, gutter, style of character assassination: what you'd do if you were a malicious fool with no facts.

 The truth is rather different, and rather awkward for Walker, as he seeks to sponge off families hit by autism.
 As would be the duty of any responsible investigative journalist, tackling a serious, complex issue such as MMR, my inquiries involved interviews with hundreds of sources, drawn from many relevant backgrounds and viewpoints.
-The first of these interviews was with Jackie Fletcher of the campaign group JABS.
-The second was with a mother, Rosemary Kessick.
+The first of these interviews was with Jackie Fletcher of the litigation and campaign group JABS.
+The second was with a litigant, and close Wakefield collaborator, Rosemary Kessick of Peterborough, Cambridgeshire.
 And another of these hundreds of interviews was with a doctor-lawyer called Jane Barrett, who works with MLI.

 Why MLI?
-Well, it's a respectable business, with a track record of evaluating conduct.
-Usually it's that of doctors faking medical research while employed by drug firms or health bodies.
-You'd think that Walker, if he genuinely cared about the integrity of medicine, would welcome the company's objectives and achievements.
-MLI's sometime chairman, Dr Frank Wells, for example, is co-editor of a highly regarded book called "Fraud and Misconduct".
-It's published by the BMJ.
+Well, it’s a respectable business, with a track record of evaluating conduct.
+Usually it’s that of doctors faking medical research while employed by drug firms or health bodies.
+You’d think that Walker, if he genuinely cared about the integrity of medicine, would welcome the company’s objectives and achievements.
+MLI’s sometime chairman, Dr Frank Wells, for example, is co-editor of a highly regarded book called “Fraud and Misconduct in Biomedical Research”.
+It was published by the BMJ.

-In my interview with Barrett, we discussed the role of ethics committees, and the EU clinical trials directive.
+In my interview with Barrett, we discussed the role of ethics committees and the EU clinical trials directive.
 This is routine research for journalists: a staple of professional reporting.
-Walker wouldn't grasp this, but we do this kind of stuff every day.
-Moreover, it wasn't hidden, as Walker implies, but has been declared by me - for example in legal papers served on Wakefield in 2005:
+Walker wouldn’t grasp this – since he fabricates his material – but we do this kind of stuff every day.
+Moreover, it wasn’t hidden, as Walker implies, but has been declared by me – for example in legal papers served on Wakefield in 2005:

 "3.87.
 The Third Defendant additionally carried out numerous interviews and studied various publications concerned with the ethics of research, including discussions with the editors of The Lancet and the British Medical Journal, Department of Health sources, the chair of the RFH ethics committee, Dr Evan Harris, MP for Oxford West and Abingdon, who maintains a special interest in medical ethics, Dr Jane Barrett, a doctor and lawyer with Medico-Legal Investigations, RFH doctors, and others."